MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 34: Account assignments

-After assigning users to the organizational structure you’ve created, you must assign accounts to the structure.
+After assigning users to the organizational structure you've created, you must assign accounts to the structure.
 This information describes how to assign individual accounts and ranges of accounts.
 Then, when you activate account level security, users will be able to access only those accounts